 In recent years Katy and I have come to love going to Hawaii; mostly because of the destination but partly because it is a frequent target for fare wars.
 Here are a few examples of prices we’ve paid:

-Note: these trips were from hubs Newark (Continental now United), Atlanta (Delta), and San Francisco (United).
-We flew United from Newark, United from Atlanta and the old Northwest Airlines from San Francisco all because of these fare wars.
+These trips were from hubs Newark (Continental — now United), Atlanta (Delta), and San Francisco (United).
+We flew United from Newark, United from Atlanta and the old Northwest Airlines from San Francisco, all because of these fare wars.
 These prices represent savings of 50% to 75% off typical airfares.

-Note: The ticket prices have increased from these 2010 examples.
-In 2012 the typical airfare from the east coast to Hawaii was $800 to $1000 and Fare War prices are from $400 to $600, still a significant savings.
+Ticket prices increase all the time.
+In 2012, the typical airfare from the east coast to Hawaii was $800 to $1000 while Fare War prices were from $400 to $600 — still a significant savings.
 Today we still see similar prices.

 So you don’t live in an airline hub city?
 That’s easy.
-Through the techniques we’ll teach you here, you can use one of those free frequent flyer tickets you’ve accumulated to get to the city of origin of the fare war.
+You can use one of those free frequent flyer tickets you’ve accumulated to get to the city of origin of the fare war.
 Fly free to the cheap fare and you still have a cheap fare to Hawaii.
 I always keep a supply of airline miles from more than one airline available to fly me to the “fare war” city.

-Waiting may cost you, or may make your trip more convenient and even more beneficial if it is on your favorite airline.
+Waiting may cost you, or it might make your trip more convenient and even more beneficial if it is on your favorite airline.
 Remember that tickets you buy during fare wars earn frequent flyer miles.
-It is about 10,000 miles round trip from the east coast to Hawaii and that addition to your favorite frequent flyer account can be significant.
+It is about 10,000 miles round trip from the east coast to Hawaii, and that addition to your favorite frequent flyer account can be significant.

 My position has always been when it makes sense, act quickly.
 Nothing feels worse than missing a fare war because I was looking for a little more convenient itinerary on my favorite airline.
 Remember, you are going to Hawaii for around $400.